gvwilson/sensibleadventures/nardica/nardica.md

 ## Chapter 6

-Iffy had spent hours gazing at the pictures in her mother's nature book that showed blue tropical oceans full of fish and coral and even on one page an octopus that changed color when she touched it.
+Iffy had spent hours gazing at the pictures in her older's nature book that showed blue tropical oceans full of fish and coral and even on one page an octopus that changed color when she touched it.
 The ocean that the *Guinevere* and the *Bengal* sailed through